 It's very easy for me to approve your edits when you add them yourself.
 Now having gone thru tens of thousands of records for Woodland cem, I have found lots that are missing or incorrect.
 You can check yourself.
 To get these records corrected, the RELATIVES must call the cemetery & request a search of records & correction.
 Expect a long process.
 I've found entire lots of stones with the same surname, & yet the records show each interment with a slightly different spelling.

 Feel free to ask me to transfer.
 But remember many edits can be done without a transfer, and I continue to go back over these memorials and change or add info that cannot be easily done if it is not being maintained by me.
 Even though my goal is to link everybody to everybody else, I'll need your help!
 And if I transfer it to you, be sure to add stuff!
-You must be a member of FAG to maintain a memorial.
+You must be a member of FAG to add/maintain a memorial.
 See "Help" button at the bottom of the memorial page (go to about middle of page).

 Please be patient!
 My e-mail is pretty heavy.
 Most e-mails are straight forward.
 Do this, transfer that, but then there's those ones that get me scurrying around in the files trying to find a trail, a connection, a vague memory of something, someone.
 The more memorials I add, the burieder I get.

 Also remember, there are mistakes on gravestones.
 Mistakes on marriage records, death certificates, birth records, census records.
 People may swear by census records, but I know of a relative-a teenager in 1880 who was living with her grandparents (parents were close & doing fine), and she was listed as "servant" on the census.
 Did the census worker make a mistake, or was this a whiny teenager?
 Recent records appear to be more accurate, but people have told me of engravers making mistakes on very recent stones.
 Whatever info is on a memorial, it's the LATEST info provided.